benediktbast/csv2speech/README.md

 * `[[rate 150]]` changes the speed
 * `[[pbas 50]]` changes the pitch.
 * `[[ rset ]]` resets all these parameters to default
-* `‘word’` :quotes also put the emphasis on the word.
+* `‘word’` quotes also put the emphasis on the word.